 At a Glance

-On June 17, 2015 the Second Circuit ruled in CCR’s favor, reinstating claims against high-level officers.
-Defendants’ petition for rehearing en banc was denied on December 11, 2015.
+Defendants filed their petitions for cert with the Supreme Court on May 9, 2016.
+On June 17, 2015 the Second Circuit had ruled in CCR’s favor, reinstating claims against high-level officers.
+Defendants’ petition for rehearing en banc was denied December 11, 2015.

 Covington & Burling LLP, Michael Winger